A Proof of the CSP Dichotomy Conjecture: Absorption, Center, PC Congruence, and Linear Congruence

-\begin{proof} Choose a maximal strength $s$ such that we have infinitely many organisms of strength $s$.
+Choose a maximal strength $s$ such that we have infinitely many organisms of strength $s$.
 Then infinitely many of them have the same parent, hence, there exists a parent reproducing infinitely many times.

-For every $x$ and a strength $s$ by $\Kids(x,s)$ we denote all children $y$ of $x$ such that there exists a path from $x$ to $y$ with all the variables in the path stronger than $s$.
-We consider the maximal $s_{0}$ such that $\Kids(x,s_{0})$ is infinite for some variable $x$.
+For every $x$ and a strength $s$ by $\Kids(x,s)$ we denote the set of all children $y$ of $x$ such that there exists a path from $x$ to $y$ with all the organisms in the path stronger than $s$.
+We consider the maximal $s_{0}$ such that $\Kids(x,s_{0})$ is infinite for some organism $x$.
+Since we can always put $s_{0}=0$ for a parent reproducing infinitely many times, $s_0$ exists.
 Note that this implies that $x$ is stronger than $s_{0}+1$.

-By $Y$ we denote the set of all organisms $y$ such that there exists a path from $x$ to $y$ with all the variables in the path stronger than $s_{0}+1$.
+By $Y$ we denote the set of all organisms $y$ such that there exists a path from $x$ to $y$ with all the organisms in the path stronger than $s_{0}+1$.
 Note that $Y$ includes $x$.
 Let us show that $Y$ is finite.
 Assume the opposite.
 Let $s$ be the maximal strength such that we have infinitely many organisms of this strength in $Y$.
-We consider all the parents of organisms from $Y$ with strength $s$.
-It is not hard to see that all of them are also from $Y$.
-Since parents are stronger than children, we can have only finitely many of them.
-Therefore, there exists an organism $z$ with infinitely many children from $Y$, which means that $\Kids(z,s_{0}+1)$ is infinite.
+Consider an organism $v$ from $Y$ with strength $s$ such that $\BD(v)>\BD(x)$ (we still have infinitely many of them).
+Considering the path from $x$ to $v$ at the moment $\BD(v)-1$, we get a path from $x$ to the parent of $v$, which means that the parent of $v$ is also in $Y$.
+Since parents are stronger than children and we may have only finitely many organisms stronger than $s$ in $Y$, we have only finitely many such parents in $Y$.
+Therefore, there exists a parent $z\in Y$ with infinitely many children from $Y$.
+Since we can glue a path from the parent to $x$ and a path from $x$ to its kid, this implies that $\Kids(z,s_{0}+1)$ is infinite.
 This contradicts the maximality of $s_{0}$ and proves that $Y$ is finite.

-Let $t$ be the moment such that all friends of organisms from $Y$ get new friends before $t$.
+Let $t$ be the first moment such that $X_t$ contains all friends of friends of organisms from $Y$.
 Consider an organism $y$ from $\Kids(x,s_{0})$ with $\BD(y)>t$.
-Choose a path from $x$ to $y$ in $X_{\BD(y)}$ with all organisms stronger than $s_{0}$.
+Choose a path from $x$ to $y$ with all organisms stronger than $s_{0}$.
 We consider the last organism $u$ in the path such that $\BD(u)<\BD(y)$.
-Considering the moment $\BD(y)-1$ we can show that there exists a path from $x$ to $u$ with all organisms but $u$ stronger than $s_{0}+1$.
-Since $u$ cannot get a new friend after the moment $t$ we get a contradiction with the fact that $u$ gets a new friend at the moment $\BD(y)$. \end{proof}
+Taking the fragment of this path from $y$ to $u$ at the moment $\BD(y)-1$ we obtain a path from $x$ to $u$ with all organisms but $u$ stronger than $s_{0}+1$.
+This means that all the organisms but $u$ in this path are from $Y$.
+Thus $u$ has a friend from $Y$, which means that all friends of $u$ were born before the moment $t$.
+This contradicts the fact that an organism next to $u$ in the original path from $x$ to $y$ was born after the moment $\BD(y)-1$. \end{proof}